ATM malfunction takes Avondale man's $1,300 in cash

-Most of us use ATM's to withdraw cash, but some people — such as gig workers or restaurant workers who rely on tips — often use ATM's to make cash deposits.
+Most of us use ATMs to withdraw cash, but some people — such as gig workers or restaurant workers who rely on tips — often use ATM's to make cash deposits.

 But did you ever wonder if there is any risk to that?
 One Avondale man said he just found out how risky it can be.

-Eric Morton saod he's out a large amount of money after what he believes was an ATM malfunction.
+Eric Morton said he's out a large amount of money after what he believes was an ATM malfunction.

 "I walked into the ATM kiosk and put my card in," he said, pointing to PNC's free-standing ATM kiosk on Linn Street in Cincinnati's West End.